Arequipa Travel Blog

 HOSTEL DORM BED/NIGHT $10.00 or less will get you in a hostel.
 There are several here in Arequipa to choose from.

-6.5 could be a bit harsh.
-Maybe I'm missing something.
-Luckily there are a lot of bars located around Plaza de Armas, where you can easily find a hostel.
-There are a number of bars and clubs around here but...meh.
-Nothing special for a city of this size.
-I found nightlife to be somewhat expensive here.
+There are a lot of bars located around Plaza de Armas, where you can easily find a hostel.
+There are a number of bars and clubs around here; pretty respectable for a city of this size.

 I recommend: Deja Vu.
 I can't vouch for this directly because I haven't been, but it was recommend to me.
 If anyone reading this happens to go to Arequipa and hits it up, shoot me an email and let me know how it is.